tmbumaths/python-workshop/docs/day1.md

 Sandeep Suman
 ```

+!!! tip
+    The line after `#` got ignored by the python.
+It is called a comment in any programming language.
+You can use comment to add some instructions to the code.

 ## Matheamtical Operations

-Mathematical operations, i.e., addition, substraction etc. can be defined as
+Mathematical operations, i.e., addition, substraction etc. can be done as

 ``` python
 5 + 6 # addition